r_website

 While loops will keep executing a given chunk of code as long as some condition is met.
 They aren’t very common in R, at least not until you start building your own algorithms or simulations from scratch.
 However, it’s worth knowing what they are in case you encounter them.

-does).
+We can use a while loop to make a very simple simulation.
+Lets say we want to see how temperatures change from a given temperature (lets say 20 degrees Celsius) across time and that we represent time by some random change from each previous temperature.
+We can create a vector with such predicted temperatures and see how long it takes for it to reach a certain level (lets say 30 degrees Celsius).
+We represent the change by adding a random value from a normal distribution with mean = .05 and standard deviation = .5 (this is what the rnorm(1,.05,.5) does).
 The while loop would look something like this: We first create the initial value and a vector to store all temperatures and next we keep adding the random value to our temperature and storing all temperatures until it reaches 30.
 The last line tells R to plot all the temperatures as a line plot.
 This is of course a very, very, very simplistic simulation (temperatures don’t change in such a simple way) but it works to show you the idea behind while loops.
 We can then calculate e.g. how long it took for the temperature to reach a certain level.

-<- 20
+C <- 20

-C <- c(20)
+results <- c(20)

-results while (C < 30) {
+while (C < 30) {

-<- C + rnorm(1,.05,.5)
+C <- C + rnorm(1,.05,.5)

-C <- c(results, C)
+results <- c(results, C)

 }